 - Improve personalized communication

-Sirius Decisions has researched and confirmed that ‘B2B organizations with tightly aligned sales and marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth’.
+Sirius Decisions has researched and confirmed that ‘B2B organizations with tightly aligned sales and marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.

-Apart from the basic criteria provided above, here are few qualities that need to match your organizational setup.
+Apart from the basic criteria provided above, here are a few qualities that need to match your organizational setup.

 1. Frugality – We are not referring to misers.
 There is a subtle difference between misers and frugal people.
 People who believe in spending every penny smartly are the frugal ones.
 This principle keeps you looking for reasons to justify why you have spent your currency.
-To make most out of every penny spent, you would be looking for nothing but ABM tactics.
-Instead of spending lot of time and effort on generating leads who may or may not match your customer profile, with ABM you would focus your energies.
+To make the most out of every penny spent, you would be looking for nothing but ABM tactics.
+Instead of spending a lot of time and effort on generating leads who may or may not match your customer profile, with ABM you would focus your energies.

 2. Expedite organic expansion – You don’t stop at customer conversion.
 You work until creating a circle of customer advocates.
 You foster communities.
-ABM enables in increasing your customer worth through upselling and cross-selling.
-This not only increases your ROI but also the networth of your customer’s lifetime value.
+ABM enables you in increasing your customer worth through upselling and cross-selling.
+This not only increases your ROI but also the network of your customer’s lifetime value.
 In this process, you tend to increase more opportunities to increase sales organically.

 3. Sales and Marketing sit together – You don’t treat them as separate departments.
 In the absence of ABM, these teams lack alignment.
 They start collaborating and supporting each other with timely information and feedback.
 This improves the performance of both teams.
 They are treated as collaborative units in your organization because you have the same objective to offer to both teams.
-You could have defined KPIs differently but goals remain same.
+You could have defined KPIs differently but goals remain the same.

 6. Don’t follow traditional linear methods – If your organization is agile and works closely with the external environment, then linear methods and silos don’t work for you.
-You seek for opportunities and embrace cross-selling and upselling.
+You seek opportunities and embrace cross-selling and upselling.
 These organizations adopt account-based marketing.

 Is Account-based marketing right for your B2B organization?

 Size does not matter.
 With ABM, the size of the company does not matter, as long as you are looking for high-value customers and targeting businesses.
-In the past and until now, there has been traces of Fortune 500 companies using ABM when they are targeting businesses.
-ABM ensures that the large enterprises do not lose out on the multiple opportunities that their existing customers can create for them.
+In the past and until now, there have been traces of Fortune 500 companies using ABM when they are targeting businesses.
+ABM ensures that large enterprises do not lose out on the multiple opportunities that their existing customers can create for them.
 Marketo has recorded that 85% of marketers found that ABM significantly benefited them in retaining and expanding existing client relationships.

 On the other hand, startups have realized the benefits of ABM and are leaning towards employing account-based marketing tactics into their game plan.
-This is found as a great marketing possibility because it allows you to work with meagre financial and human resources.
+This is found as a great marketing possibility because it allows you to work with meager financial and human resources.

 This leaves the part of implementation with you.
-Grab your 30 expert tips on account-based marketing if you are just going to begin with it.
+Grab your 30 expert tips on account-based marketing if you are just going, to begin with, it.